 They are one of the resourceful suppliers of industrial visual and audible alarm products for factory floor automation and production.
 Major products are Tower lights, signal lights, buzzers, alarms, etc.

 Signaworks has several series of andon lights and gives technical and application support.
 Examples include industrial warning lights, Production cycle timers, and Downtime Monitor tower lights.

 Schneider electric producer of tower lights are available, pre-wired, pre-assembled, modular constructions with different technologies, colors, and shapes.

 5. Andont 3

 To help Improve Productivity and saves time, it provides 3 Stack LED Tower Lights in the workstation and warehouse.

 This is by no means an exhaustive list of vendors that sell andon lights, but it should give you a good starting point in your search.

 When it comes to andon lights, there are various options to choose from.
 Be sure to consider the manufacturing process type, the production line size, and the budget when selecting an andon light.

-In addition, several vendors sell andon lights, so be sure to do your research to find the best option for your needs.
+In addition, several vendors sell andon lights, so be sure to research to find the best option for your needs.